Hanover-CS/HC25-Caio-Montilha-Senior-Project/docs/proposal.md

 ---

-## 5. Cloud Storage
-### Firebase Cloud Storage
-- **Relation to my App**: Firebase Cloud Storage is my choice for storing and serving user-generated content in my ridesharing app.
-- **Description**: Firebase Cloud Storage is basically built for app developers who need to store and serve user-generated content[8].
-- **Key Features**:
-  - Automatic Scaling: As more users join the app, Firebase Cloud Storage automatically scales to accommodate the increased demand.
-  - Firebase Authentication Integration: Provides secure access to files using Firebase Authentication, ensuring that only authorized users can access their content.
-  - High Performance: Firebase Cloud Storage is optimized for high performance, which in my case is important for a good user experience.

----
 ## 6. References
 Using [IEEE style](https://libguides.murdoch.edu.au/IEEE) for bibliographical references:
 - [1] Google, "Google Maps SDK for Android," Google. https://developers.google.com/maps/documentation/android-sdk/overview (accessed Sept.
 2, 2024).